logicalclocks/rondb/build_scripts/README.docker.build.md

 The builds in the mounted caches are however difficult to access.
 If you wish to access the builds themselves, it is recommended to use the script [docker-build.sh](/build_scripts/release_scripts/docker-build.sh).
 This will use the same Dockerfiles, but instead of building RonDB inside the Docker build process, it will build RonDB inside a running RonDB container.
 This makes it easier to access the builds.

+If you want to build RDRS docker image than run the following command

+# Run this from the root directory of the repository
+BUILDKIT_ENABLED=1 docker build . \
+    -f Dockerfile.oraclelinux7 \  # Or Dockerfile.ubuntu22 for ARM64
+    --target rdrs \
+    --tag rdrs:22.10 \ # Update the tag and version
+    --build-arg BUILD_THREADS=$BUILD_CORES \  # To accelerate the build
+    --build-arg RELEASE_TARBALL=1  # Omit this entirely to create a simple build

+Use the `docker images` and `docker save` commands to list and save docker images

 If you wish to build RonDB manually inside a container, you can use [docker-create-builder.sh](/build_scripts/release_scripts/docker-create-builder.sh).
 This can be useful if you want to try different build configurations whilst developing RonDB.
 The build files are persisted inside a volume and the source code is mounted into the container.
 The script finishes by opening a shell inside the container.